-Local health departments are required to complete a Community Health Assessment (CHA) every five years.
-Hospitals do this every three years.
+Local health departments are required to complete a Community Health Assessment (CHA) every five years per state statute.
+It is a process to help select the most important things impacting the health of a local community.
 The ultimate goal of a community health assessment is to spark change in a community for the better.
 Once top priorities are identified, the community comes together to figure out solutions to the selected problems and plan for next steps.